Arjun2110exe/ergast_f1_power_bi_visualization/README.md

 # 🎯 Outcome:
 This dashboard offers a powerful platform to:

-- Explore the career of any driver from 1994–2024
+- Explore the career of any driver and performance of constructors from 1994–2024

 - Analyze their seasonal progression, team transitions, and peak performances